With over 30 million people unemployed in America right now, it’s tough to face the bills that come on a regular basis.

 You could take money out of your home and use that for your emergency needs, this is called a HELOC.

-Every time you pay your mortgage payment, some of it goes to interest, and some goes to your principle.
+Every time you pay your mortgage payment, some of it goes to interest, and some go to your principal.

 You’re paying down the mortgage of your home, and if you ever needed to, you could borrow back that principle money at an interest.